frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

  <img class="screenshot" alt="Quality mangement" src="{{docs_base_url}}/assets/img/quality-management/feedback.gif">

 1. Go to the Quality Feedback list, click on New.
- * Type: Select whether Feedback is by a Customer or a User.
+1. Select whether Feedback is by a Customer or a User (ERPNext account User).

  * Name: Name of the Customer or User.